kschuman/trb-innovations-contest/README.md

-# TRB Innovations in Transit Performance Measurement Contest
+# TRB Innovations in Transit Performance Measurement Challenge

-This repository will contain contest guidelines and data for the TRB Innovations in Transit Performance Measurement Contest.
+This repository will contain contest guidelines and data for the TRB Innovations in Transit Performance Measurement Challenge.
 Contestants can use this repository to download the data.

 ## Deadlines
 Add deadlines here